dadsgarage/dadsgarage/README.md

 Pull Requests are not automatically run through the Codefresh pipeline.
 A maintainer must put `/test` in a comment on the PR for the pipeline run to trigger.

 Public build logs for Pull Request pipelines can be found [here](https://g.codefresh.io/public/accounts/rothandrew/pipelines/5dd4666e751f051a7ff8666e).

-The repo that contains the codefresh YAML pipeline for this project is [here](https://github.com/dadsgarage/cf-pipelines).